-In fiscal years 2021 and 2020, capital contributions to equity method investees were to our joint venture, Copaltas S.A.S., to support the purchase of additional farmland in Colombia.
-In fiscal year 2021, we issued \$2.0 million in loans to Copaltas to support the working capital needs of the entity.
-In addition, we received an installment payment of \$1.5 million on our outstanding loan to Moruga during fiscal year 2021.
+Capital contributions were made to our joint venture, Copaltas, in both fiscal years 2022 and 2021 to support the purchase of additional farmland in Colombia.
+We also made a capital contribution to Mr. Avocado in fiscal year 2022 to support the addition of a new distribution facility in southern China.

+In fiscal year 2021, we issued \$2.0 million in loans to Copaltas to support the working capital needs of the entity, which was repaid in fiscal year 2022.
+In addition, loan repayments from Moruga were \$1.5 million during fiscal year 2021.